Antetokounmpo lifts Bucks to 109-105 OT victory over 76ers

 Milwaukee’s D.J.
 Augustin and D.J.
 Wilson, who according to ESPN will be traded to the Rockets, did not play.
 Torrey Craig, reportedly headed to Phoenix in a separate deal to clear salary space for Tucker, also sat out.

+“I just tried to be aggressive,” he said.
+“There are going to be times when I have to be aggressive and go downhill and there are times when I have to find my teammates.”

 Tobias Harris scored 19 points and Danny Green added 18 for Philadelphia, which had its six-game winning streak snapped.
 Philadelphia All-Star Joel Embiid sat for the third straight game with a bruised left knee.
-Ben Simmons had 13 points and 12 assists and hit a late 3-pointer.
+Simmons had 13 points and 12 assists and hit a late 3-pointer.

+“They flipped the switch in the second half,” Philadelphia coach Doc Rivers said.

 The Bucks (26-14) pulled within 1 1/2 games of the East-leading 76ers (28-13).